 Data Scientist (1)

 The best job for work-life balance in 2015 was “data scientist.”
 This role, though not a new one, has exploded in popularity in recent years as its applications in nearly all aspects of business, especially marketing, has become better established.
-Data science recruiters have been incredibly busy trying to keep up with demand for new experts in this field, but are finding it hard to locate enough experts (part of the reason it made SHRM’s list of hardest jobs to fill for 2016).
+Data science recruiters have been incredibly busy trying to keep up with demand for new experts in this field, but are finding it hard to locate enough experts.

 Data scientists’ ability to compliment existing marketing analytics talent and translate hard numbers into meaningful predictions and insights has proven to be invaluable to businesses of all kinds, and they’re extremely valuable.
 Perhaps that’s why they’re able to negotiate such excellent salaries (the highest on the list), working terms, and arrange an exceptional work-life balance.